|Version:||April 23, 2019|

 That being said, the prospect of running PC GUIs on a smartphone is arguably seductive, and the possibilities that this app raises for Mergeall users merit both fair review and your own judgement.
 You may or may not prefer Pydroid 3 GUIs to Termux command lines in the end, but this appendix provides enough coverage of the former to help you make a good usage-mode choice.

-Versions note: The findings in this appendix reflect Pydroid 3 version 2.22, Python version 3.6, and Android versions 7 and 8 (Nougat and Oreo), and all three play roles in issues noted along the way.
+Versions note: The findings in this appendix reflect Pydroid 3 versions 2.22 and 3.0, Python versions 3.6 and 3.7, an Android port of Tk version 8.6, and Android versions 7 though 9 (Nougat, Oreo, and Pie).
+All four of these systems play roles in issues noted along the way.
 While this how-to hopes to be revised for fixes in these systems, change is constant and rapid in the software world.
 If you're reading this in the future, be sure to check all three for current status.
 With any luck, the glitches list here will be completely invalid by the time you see it.

 First and foremost, Mergeall's GUI does work in Pydroid 3 with only minor changes, and without the command lines required for Termux use.
 Under this alternative approach, your content syncs will be run in the Pydroid 3 app's IDE (its edit+run GUI) that looks like this, and the Mergeall GUI you will use to configure and run syncs on your phone will look as follows: